Arthur Stewart Eve: Family

 Eve married Elizabeth Agnes Brooks, a graduate of McGill, on 25 April 1905 at Dunham, Quebec.
+His sister in law was nuclear physicist Harriet Brooks, a student of Ernest Rutherford, who considered her the equal to Marie Curie in her abilities.

-They had three children: Richard Stewart, Joan and Cicely Somers.
+The couple had three children: Richard Stewart, Joan and Cicely Somers.
 Cicely was the second wife of British sculptor Antony Gibbons Grinling.
 They married in Hampstead on 28 May 1938 and had three daughters: Amanda, Julia and Tessa.

 Arthur Stewart Eve died in Puttenham on 24 March 1948.
 He was buried in St James the Great Churchyard, in his home town of Silsoe.